-The Dressing Challenge of Humid Continental Climate
+The Challenge to Dress for Continental Humid Climate

 What do Maine, New Hampshire, Vermont, New York, Michigan, Wisconsin, northern Minnesota, and eastern North Dakota have in common besides some great fashion and style bloggers?
 They have the same warm, humid continental summer climate.
 There is a notable amount of rainfall year round – even in the driest month.
 The monthly mean temperature of the coldest month is below the freezing point.
 All months have a mean temperatures below 71.6F (22oC).
 At least four months have a monthly mean temperature exceeding 50F (10oC).

 Muggy in Summer, Creepy in Winter

 From a dressing point of view, this region has two serious challenges.
 The humid warm summer means lots of muggy days.
 In winter, humidity creeps everywhere.
 Add temperatures around freezing to the mix and/or wind – you have the perfect recipe to catch a cold or feel just miserable.
 It is obvious thatDressing in style for the weathers is a challenge.
 Click To Tweet